 Certificate Curriculum A graduate certificate shall have a clear and focused academic topic or competency as its subject; meet a clearly defined educational need of a constituency group, such as required continuing-education or accreditation for a particular profession; respond to a specific state mandate; or provide a basic competency in an emerging, preferably interdisciplinary, topic.

-The length of the certificate curriculum must be a minimum of 9 graduate credit hours and should encompass no more than 15 graduate credit hours, so as to provide a minimum core content, yet be clearly distinguishable from a degree program.
+A graduate certificate must be a minimum of nine graduate credits in length, and should be fewer than 18 graduate credits, so as to provide a minimum core content, yet be clearly distinguishable from a degree program.
 The courses involved must be offered sufficiently frequently so that the student may complete the certificate in a reasonable period of time.

 Admission Requirements The minimum Graduate School requirements for admission to a certificate curriculum are the same as those in effect for Post baccalaureate status.
 With the approval of the Dean of the Graduate School, the Graduate Council, and the University Senate, the certificate curriculum may set reasonable admission requirements or restrictions beyond the minimum specified by the Graduate School.